 A Data Table may be opened in one of three modes.
-Clicking on the name of a Data Table in the Open dialog will display a drop-down list at the bottom of the dialog with the choices below.
+Click on the name of a Data Table in the Open dialog to display a drop-down list at the bottom of the dialog with the choices below.

 These options only pertain to Data Tables.
 They do not exist for System Tables, Reference Tables, Views or Reports.

 The second option is the default, Table (all rows in facility).
 When a table is opened in this mode, rows are displayed containing the data pertinent to that facility (i.e. FACILITY_ID in that table is equal to DT_FACILITY.FACILITY_ID where DT_FACILITY.FACILITY_CODE is the name of the current facility).
 For example, if several different facilities exist within a single database and the DT_LOCATION table is opened using the Table (all rows in facility) mode, every location belonging to the current facility will be displayed, but all other locations in the database in different facilities, will not be shown.